tirthparikh/TemPy-docs/source/index.html.md

     * xhtml_1_1_dtd
     * xhtml_basic_1_1
 * the `tempy.tags.Html` tag accepts the keyword argument "doctype", so it adds a Doctype tag before himself (default is "HTML" doctype)
-* a `tempy.tags.A` tag with nothing inside it will render himself with the href string iside it
+* a `tempy.tags.A` tag with nothing inside it will render himself with the href string inside it

 It's possible to define custom tag subclassing either `tempy.elements.Tag` or `tempy.elements.VoidTag` providing a custom `__tag` attribute, a custom `__template` and/or a custom `render` method.